Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Abstract

 \section{Abstract}

 One of the most promising targets for Pulsar Timing Arrays (PTAs) is identifying an individual supermassive black hole binary (SMBHB) out of the population of binaries theorized to produce a gravitational wave background (GWB).
 In this work, we emulate an evolving PTA dataset, complete with an increasing number of pulsars and timing baseline, into which we inject a single binary on top of a Gaussian GWB signal.
 We vary the binary's source parameters, including sky position and frequency, and create ten noise realizations for each source/PTA combination to synthesize an ensemble of simulated datasets with which we assess current Bayesian binary search techniques.
-We apply two waveform-based template models and a frequency-resolved anisotropy search to these simulations to understand how they compare in their detection and characterization abilities.
-We find that a template-based search including the full gravitational-wave signal structure (i.e., both the Earth and pulsar effects of an incident GW) returns the highest Bayes Factors (BF), exceeding our estimator's capabilities by (S/N) $\approx9-19$, and has the most robust parameter estimation.
-Our anisotropy model attains a realization-median BF $> 10$ at source strengths $7<$(S/N)$<15$.
-Interestingly, despite being a deterministic model, the Earth-term template struggles to detect and characterize low-frequency binaries ($5 ~ \mathrm{nHz}$).
+We develop a novel, cross-correlation based model tuned for individual SMBHBs and compare its binary detection and characterization capabilities to two waveform-based template models.
+This Spike Pixel (SP) technique is designed to identify the frequency-specific anisotropy induced by an individual SMBHB.
+We find that a template-based search including the full gravitational-wave signal structure (i.e., both the Earth and pulsar effects of an incident GW) returns the highest Bayes Factors (BF) and has the most robust parameter estimation.
+SP attains a realization-median BF $> 10$ at source strengths $7<$(S/N)$<15$.
+Interestingly, despite being a deterministic model, the Earth-term template struggles to identify and characterize low-frequency binaries (i.e., at $5 ~ \mathrm{nHz}$).
 These binaries require higher source strengths ($16<$ (S/N) $<19$) to reach the same BF threshold.
 This is likely due to neglected confusion effects between the pulsar and Earth terms.
-By contrast, the frequency-resolved anisotropy model shows promise for parameter estimation despite treating a binary's GW signal as excess directional GW power without phase modeling.
-Sky location and frequency parameter constraints returned by the anisotropy model are only surpassed by the Earth term template model at (S/N) $\sim 12-13$.
+By contrast, SP shows promise for parameter estimation despite treating a binary's GW signal as excess directional GW power without phase modeling.
+Sky location and frequency parameter constraints returned by SP are only surpassed by the Earth term template model at (S/N) $\sim 12-13$.
 Milestones for a first detection using the full-signal GW model are included in a companion paper \citet{2025arXiv251001316P}.